Psalm 109: In Anglicanism

+Musical settings

+Heinrich Schütz composed a four-part setting to a metric German paraphrase of Psalm 109, Herr Gott, deß ich mich rühmte viel, SVW 207, for the 1628 Becker Psalter.

+Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 108.

 Analysis

 The New Oxford Annotated Bible titles this psalm "Prayer for deliverance from enemies", as one of the Imprecatory Psalms against deceitful foes.
 It starts with the psalmist's plea in verses 1–5, followed by an extensive imprecation (verses 6–19, concluded or summed up in verse 20).
 The renewed pleading at verse 21 is made with appeals on the grounds of Yahweh's steadfast love, the details of the psalmist's own misery, and the request for vengeance to the enemies, but the lament ends with the vow to offer praise, which is common in this type of psalm (verses 30–31).
 In verses 8–14 the curse by the psalmist 'extends through three generations': on the person (verse 8), on the person's children (verses 9–13), and on the person's parents (verse 14).
 The change from plural enemies (verses 2–5) to a singular individual (verses 6–19) parallels Psalm 55.

 In verse 4, there is evil given 'in return for my love'.
 The curses here are consistent with Proverbs 17:13, where "if evil is given for good then evil will not depart from their house".
 Returning evil for good is also seen in other psalms, often seen as portending Judas being an 'anti-friend' figure returning evil for good or even friendship, namely 41, 69 and here in 109.